openbmc/docs/designs/firmware_update_via_blobs.md

 If this command is called on the session of the firmware image itself, nothing will happen at present.
 It will return a no-op success.

+If this command is called on the session for the hash image, nothing will happen at present.
+It will return a no-op success.

-If this command is called on the session for the hash image, it'll trigger a systemd service `verify_image.service` to attempt to verify the image.
+If this command is called on the session for the verify blob id, it'll trigger a systemd service `verify_image.service` to attempt to verify the image.
 Before doing this, if the transport mechanism is not IPMI BT, it'll shut down the mechanism used for transport preventing the host from updating anything.